rajesh15mhatre/pyspark/databricks-2.md

 ## Databricks CI/CD

-your azure dev ops account and Databricks account should be the same microsoft account
+your azure dev ops account and Databricks account should be the same Microsoft account

 - Goto Azure DevOps - create projects -
-give name - click create
+give name - click Create

 - under repo - click on Intialise to create a repo